 - Environmental – Building systems properly aligned and installed with the oversight of a commissioning team reduce CO2 emissions by about 340 megatons per year).

 As energy codes tighten, particularly in areas like Washington and California, these things are changing from fringe benefits to baseline requirements.
-To meet strict codes; to support the integrity of innovative engineering and architectural designs; and to ultimately net timely and realistic ROI, early and collaborative engagement with a commissioning team is crucial.
+To meet strict codes; to support the integrity of innovative engineering and architectural designs; and to ultimately net timely and realistic ROI, early and collaborative engagement with a building commissioning agent is crucial.

-Commissioning teams act as a bridge between the owner and project team.
+Commissioning agents act as a bridge between the owner and project team.
 Ideally, they join the design team during conceptual design – helping provide checks to make sure owner’s goals are on track – and stay on through at least the first year of operation to provide operations and maintenance staff the tools they need to maintain continued high performance.

--Sump pumps with incomplete control panel connections in below-grade parking garages that could lead to a failure to notify the operations team a pump had failed or, worse yet, a flooded basement.
+- Sump pumps with incomplete control panel connections in below-grade parking garages that could lead to a failure to notify the operations team a pump had failed or, worse yet, a flooded basement.
 Glumac has experienced this issue multiple times on a number of projects and the cause of the issue isn’t any one contractor’s fault.
 Instead, since the panels are typically ordered by the mechanical or plumbing contractor and installed with coordination between the mechanical, plumbing, electrical contractors and the pump and control panel vendors, it’s very easy to mistakenly miss one connection.
-The commissioning process helps verify all parties have coordinated properly and the pumps run as required.
+The building commissioning process helps verify all parties have coordinated properly and the pumps run as required.

 There are three takeaways here.

-First, find out early if you’ll be required to have commissioning on your project and understand what systems or equipment will need to be included.
+First, find out early if you’ll be required to have building commissioning on your project and understand what systems or equipment will need to be included.
 In the case of LEED projects, the LEED Reference Guide is very good at spelling out which systems are to be included.
 When it comes to energy codes, if the applicable section isn’t clear enough, there may be other organizations that can help you understand the required scope such as NEEC, or the AHJ may have helpful documents like Seattle’s CAM 419, which breaks down the Cx section of the code in easy-to-understand language.

 Second, commissioning providers are your advocate.
 Their role is purely to make sure you’re getting what you need from a building, and they’re eager to help.
 Don’t be afraid to ask your commissioning providers what credentials or certifications they have and do some research to learn more about what each certification entails.
 This will help you feel confident that you’re getting the best advocate out there.

 Finally and perhaps most importantly, don’t be leery of hiring a commissioning provider early, for fear of cost.
-Hiring commissioning at the beginning of a project is negligibly more expensive than hiring at the last minute, as the deliverables and field work will be roughly the same.
+Hiring building commissioning agents at the beginning of a project is negligibly more expensive than hiring at the last minute, as the deliverables and field work will be roughly the same.
 Plus, early involvement facilitates early identification of issues.
 Making a change in CAD or Revit is much easier than re-routing ductwork and conduit after it’s been installed.
 Additionally, through early involvement, the commissioning provider can help form a cohesive team, with a unified goal of delivering the best possible product from day 1 to year 100.

 On a project, don’t buckle your seat belt and hope for the best.
-Embrace the commissioning process and let it help achieve the best outcome possible.
+Embrace the building commissioning process and let it help achieve the best outcome possible.